Raindrop182/BookGuessingGame/README.md

 # BookGuessingGame

-A web game where users can guess classic books based on randomly pulled quotes, track their scores, and explore book stats.
-Built with modern web technologies, this project showcases full-stack development skills, state management, and API integration.
+A full-stack, responsive web game where users test their literary knowledge by identifying classic books from randomly pulled quotes.
+Built with a modern TypeScript stack, it showcases full-stack development skills, state management, and API integration.

 ## [Play the deployed game](https://bookguessinggame.onrender.com/)